General Child Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Cerebral venous thrombosis is a rare but important cause of stroke that is often missed or delayed in diagnosis.
 The author of this article provides literature on the topic.
 The clinical manifestations are myriad, and a high level of suspicion must be maintained in order to effectively and expeditiously identify this disorder.
 Infectious and noninfectious processes may cause cerebral venous thrombosis.
+In the last several years, there has been increased presentation of cerebral venous thrombosis in patients with coronavirus disease 2019 (COVID-19), or after immunization against COVID-19 (02; 09).
 In adults, about half of cases are associated with pregnancy and the puerperium, but numerous unusual etiologies must be considered in the remainder of patients.
 Anticoagulation is the mainstay of therapy in the presence of either ischemic or hemorrhagic stroke; in some dire cases, more aggressive approaches such as thrombolysis or mechanical clot disruption may be undertaken.

 • Cerebral venous thrombosis is associated with an extensive range of medical disorders.